Lake Alma State Park is part of Ohio’s most rugged scenic area. At Lake Alma State Park you can hike, boat, fish, camp and more.

 Lake Alma State Park has its own campground!
 The Lake Alma State Park Campground offers 6 full hookup sites and 67 electric sites as well as 10 non-electrical sites.

-The campground has an ADA accessible shower house as well as flush toilets, tables, fire rings, dump station and drinking water.
+The campground has an ADA-accessible shower house as well as flush toilets, tables, fire rings, a dump station, and drinking water.

 There is a playground on site and the camp office loans games and sports equipment to registered campers.
 For more information, visit here.